yuhko-msft/microsoft-graph-docs/concepts/windowsupdates-deploy-expedited-update.md

 All Windows LCU security updates can be expedited, and will be tagged with the `isExpeditable` property set to `true` to identify them.

-It is recommended to only show the three most current updates, and so the sample includes `$top=3`.
+It is recommended to only show the three most current updates, so the following example includes `$top=3`.

 ### Request